Company History

 The roaring 20s saw Wachs prosper, and by 1929 the company had grown to be one of the prime suppliers of machined components for sound movie projectors to the Western Electric Company.
 In the 1930's, as the Great Depression deepened, Wachs survived on jobbing work and machine repairs.

 The conflict of the 1940s found the company engaged as a primary subcontractor to the Crane Company, involved in defense work for the Navy Valve Program.
-The contacts made during this period would propel the company in later years into valve related natural gas and water utility products.
+The contacts made during this period would propel the company in later years into valve related natural gas and water utility tools.

-In 1944, E.H.
-Wachs purchased the valve division of National Machine Works, and with it their manufacturing and gas plant equipment line.
+In 1944, Wachs purchased the valve division of National Machine Works, and with it their manufacturing and gas plant equipment line.
 The postwar years saw a dramatic upswing in gas equipment manufacturing, with vastly increased sales to Chicago area gas suppliers Peoples Gas and Northern Illinois Gas.

 In 1949 came the invention that would revolutionize industrial piping procedures.
 Realizing the need to safely cut natural gas transmission lines without the torching (heat) process then common, Wachs perfected a unique, cold cutting pipe machine that minimized the danger of explosion.
 It stunned the pipe cutting industry with its breakthrough design, driving itself around the pipe while simultaneously cutting and beveling.